 Overview

-Franck regularly appears in the First-tier Tribunal representing migrants facing removal and deportation.
-He has acted for clients from numerous countries, with an emphasis on Palestine as well as ex-British colonies and countries enduring or recovering from recent unlawful British military violence.
+Franck regularly appears in the First-tier Tribunal representing asylum seekers, migrants facing removal and deportation.
+He has acted for clients from numerous countries, with particular country knowledge of Palestine as well as former British colonies and countries affected by British military violence.
 He has represented unaccompanied asylum-seeking children.
-He also helps rich people navigate the Home Office labyrinth, using the fee income thereby generated to subsidise pro bono and non-legal work.

-He has extensive experience of obtaining immigration bail for vulnerable clients caught in the Home Office’s administratively dysfunctional and institutionally racist system of immigration detention.
-He will not hesitate to use Judicial Review to overcome delays in obtaining bail from the First-Tier Tribunal, especially in circumstances where the Home Office seeks to rely on its own unlawful failure to provide accommodation to justify continued detention.
+He has extensive experience of obtaining immigration bail for vulnerable clients and foreign national offenders.
+He regularly helps bring applications for Judicial Review to overcome delays in obtaining bail from the First-Tier Tribunal, especially in circumstances where the Home Office relies on its own unlawful failure to provide accommodation to justify continued detention.
 He has a firm command of the law relating to victims of torture and trafficking and the National Referral Mechanism.

-He has helped to pioneer the argument that subjection to Israeli apartheid for Palestinians – as well as Jewish-Israeli conscientious objectors pursuant to UN General Assembly resolution A/RES/33/165 of 20 December 1978 on “Status of persons refusing service in military or police forces used to enforce apartheid” – amounts to persecution under the 1951 Refugee Convention and a breach of human rights under the Human Rights Act 1998.
+In the context of his practice in asylum law Franck has helped to develop a legal ground that for Palestinians – as well as Jewish-Israeli conscientious objectors, pursuant to UN General Assembly resolution A/RES/33/165 of 20 December 1978 on ‘Status of persons refusing service in military or police forces used to enforce apartheid’ – subjection to or conscription into a regime meeting the legal definition of apartheid amounts to persecution under the 1951 Refugee Convention and a breach of human rights under the Human Rights Act 1998.

 Notable Cases